symbol/symbol-docs/README.md

 ## Symbol is built for developers

 Symbol is a feature-rich development platform that lets you build blockchain projects faster and more efficiently, so you can exceed expectations.

-Symbol uses familiar **APIs** to interface with your existing platform so the learning curve is lower and you can develop your way.
+Symbol uses familiar **APIs** so you can easily interface with your existing platform.
 This means you can create a variety of architectural solutions with lightweight code efficiently, in **any programming language**.

 Symbol provides access to both public and private blockchains, individually or as a hybrid, providing options to best suit your project's needs.